stevavoliajvar/stop_cloudflare/PEOPLE.md

+"You switch one router off and half the internet goes poof 🤣🤣🤣 You hold the world in your hands that's for sure!" by [Flat___________](https://twitter.com/Flat___________/status/1284253578807443456)

+"Dude, the number of PoPs impacted by this was enormous.
+Half the internet went down.
+How am I supposed to trust that this won't happen again?
+Does Secondary DNS resolve anything?
+My customers rely on weather data to literally not die in the face of severe weather" by [ryanhickman](https://twitter.com/ryanhickman/status/1284253789055156225)

 "Cloudflare is down right now!
 This is causing an outage on several websites including" by [GhostfromTexas](https://twitter.com/GhostfromTexas/status/1284238964216475648)

 "Yes me, I'm getting error 1014 CNAME Cross-User Banned.
 I've contacted Cloudflare but they're not helpful at all. 🤷‍♀️🤷‍♀️IDK what to do ☹️" by [kikisimlive1](https://twitter.com/KikiSimLive1/status/1283110348648853504)